 Duties of Actuaries

 So for those who don’t know what actuaries do then you can read this part of the article.
-Actuaries are responsible for analyzing the various risk factors in the financial institutions and advice the management.
+Actuaries are responsible for analyzing the various risk factors in the financial institutions and advising the management.
 Mostly actuaries connect with the top management of the organization to advise them on various finance-related risks and how to manage those risks.
 Actuaries use a huge database and compile it using software to forecast any future event or risk.
 This way they help the institutions to manage their investments and pricing (in some cases).
 Other than that some of the duties of an actuary are mentioned below.

 - An actuary is a person who designs and tests various insurance policies, pensions, and other financial plans.